TouchDesigner/TouchEngine-UE-Samples/docs/samples.md

 >
 > Accessing a TouchEngine Component TOP output should always work and be converted to the appropriate texture type in the Unreal blueprint.

+### 03 - Render Target

+This sample showcase the use of a Render Target as Input to TouchEngine.

+In the blueprint, the SceneCaptureComponent2D is a camera and capturing frames from this POV.
+The frames are being written as 32bit floats RGBA to a texture render target "RT_TouchEngine" and this is being sent to TouchEngine.

+The texture is distorted in the running TouchEngine and outputted back into Unreal, and applied to the material of a plane.

 ## CHOPs

 > 💡 Users are invited to spend time looking at the (commented) blueprints for tips and tricks, and going through different approaches.